 Double Down to Double Up

-However, if you decide to double down, you can place another wager, equal to ante and receive an additional card.
-Following this though, you cannot draw another and must wait to see what the dealer gets.
+However, if you decide to double down, you can place another wager, equal to the ante and receive an additional card.
+Following this though, you cannot draw another and, as such must wait to see what the dealer gets.
 This can be an interesting hedging strategy, especially if you want to try and put the dealer on the back foot, though, can wildly backfire - it certainly is a high risk move.

 Knowing when to double down though, is the key and bearing in mind that at the start of the game, the dealer has one card and you are dealt two; should the dealer’s be a low-value card of a five or six and you show a nine; this may be the ideal opportunity to make that extra bet.